siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 No plane-wave approximation is required.
 No small-angle approximation is required.
 The formulas below may be evaluated using the measured beam profiles and measured phase difference.

+The Mach-Zehnder sequence is divided conceptually into two distinct phases.
+The first beam splitter is the **split phase**: one bright incident beam becomes two bright arm beams.
+The return overlap at the second beam splitter is the **recombination phase**: the two arm beams meet coherently and recover one two-beam flux before the ordinary lossless output decomposition is written.
+These phases are not the same spatial decomposition run backward, even though the interferometer is lossless overall.

 Two planes are distinguished throughout the proposal.
 Sections 4--9 describe the **overlap plane**, where the two returned fields are written as